-The Study Focus sessions will run in June / July and September / October.
+The Study Focus sessions will run in June / July and September / October, led by physics teachers.
 The sessions will focus on developing problem solving skills which will help with tackling some of the questions within the PAT.
 After having a chance to tackle some problems that explore these skills, participants will attend solutions sessions run by current Oxford students.

 Three summer assignments

 These will consist of sets of questions to help develop thinking skills and problem solving techniques.
-The assignments will be marked by a student’s mentor and feedback provided via an online virtual learning environment.
+In addition to setting the problems, we'll also provide solutions a little while after.

 The following are the provisional dates for the course, to be confirmed over the coming weeks.
 They are all evening webinars (18:30 - 20:00, TBC) unless otherwise indicated (*).

-- 29 June - Study Focus 1 Solutions
+- 28 June - Study Focus 1 Solutions webinar

-- 13 July - Study Focus 2 Solutions
+- 12 July - Study Focus 2 Solutions webinar